JackSzwergold/Preworn-Main/README_CAPISTRANO.md

     sudo gem install capistrano:3.4.0

+Then install Highline to make sure SSH passwords are not echoed in the clear when deploying:

+    sudo gem install highline

+And force a clean reinstall of Nokogiri—a Ruby XML and HTML library—like this:

+    sudo gem pristine nokogiri --version 1.6.8

-And then deployment would be handled as follows:
+With that done, deployment would be handled as follows:

     cap production deploy